tsabat/pm2_example/README.md

 ## How does the NodeJS server get started on system boot?

-pm2 can be told to auto-start the services, you have to run pm2 as a daemon, bu that's in the instructions too.
+pm2 can be told to auto-start the services, you have to run pm2 as a daemon, but that's in the instructions too.

 ## How is the NodeJS server stopped?